 Raymond felt a sense of deep worry and concern at the same time.
 A fallen fairy was a terrifying concept.
 And a lost one in danger of becoming corrupt added fresh layers of alarm and urgency.

-“Then I must look for her myself” he said abruptly.
+“Then I must look for her myself,” he said abruptly.

 “We know that you have good discernment and should you ever come across the fairy, you will know that she is one of our kind.
 And should her full name have been retained, it may also serve as an aid in locating her.
 The royal one’s name is Stephanie Goldmaracynthia Bell.
 Our people and my Queen request that you do what is in your power to locate her and inform us of her whereabouts and condition.
 We cannot know where individuals are unless we can first speak to them.”
+As she finished speaking, the fairy in red could be seen staring at him with a threatening glare as if warning him that this proposed mission was very serious.

 Raymond breathed deeply in and out as he said his last sentence.
-“This is a difficult case but I will gladly do as your Queen requests Vanessa.”
+“This is a difficult case but I will gladly do as your Queen requests, Vanessa.”

 It wasn’t too likely that the name of the fairy had been retained.
-If that was the case, the chances of finding her were truly slim.
-But perhaps he would not need to find her.
-Perhaps, when she grew a little older, she might sense that inner call to her true home world and with communication and guidance, learn to let her life essence return to were it belonged.
+If that was the case, the chances of finding her would be truly slim.
+But perhaps he wouldn’t need to find her.
+Perhaps, when she grew a little older, she might sense that inner call to her true home world and with communication and guidance, learn to let her life essence return to where it belonged.
 But the ability to transfer the life essence between two contrasting worlds was no simple matter.
 One had to be prepared, separated in thought and desire from anything holding them back and wholly dedicated to some purpose in the other world, before they could make the transition.
 There was also a way to do this while the body remained in one world while the life essence received what was called a ‘Temp-Body’ in the other world.
 A temp-body which derives from the term, ‘temporary temple of the life essence’ was a realistic yet fake body, formed naturally and animated by the power and energy of the life essence.
 Its actual physical substance was no more than transformed air molecules.

-The other, more dramatic way of transition where the true body along with the life essence relocated together to another world was by a process called ‘Recessive Outer Form Transition’ and meant that after a profound calming of mind and body and by a huge surge of willpower, the body or outer form could recede temporarily into the life essence, so that it was almost entirely spiritual, but not quite.
-Its particles joined themselves to light photons that were themselves joined to a more intellectual and invisible light, flowing from the life essence.
-While in this state, the life essence could go where it wished at a speed that was undefined but was considered to come close to or actually be that of thought, meaning that the entity would simply have to will and therefore think of their destination in order to be there.
-When they arrived, there would be a great brightness as if lightning had struck and the body would reemerge back into its natural state.
+The other, more dramatic way of transition, where the true body along with the life essence relocated together to the opposite world was by a process called Recessive Outer Form Transition, and meant that after a profound calming of mind and body and by a huge surge of willpower, the body or outer form could recede temporarily into the life essence, so that it was almost entirely spiritual, but not quite.
+Its particles joined themselves to light photons that were themselves joined to a more intellectual and invisible light flowing from the life essence.
+While in this state, the life essence could go where it wished at a speed that was undefined but was considered to be unimaginably great.
+When they arrived at the new location, there would be a great brightness as if lightning had struck and the body would re-emerge back into its natural state.
+No fairy could travel in this way without first being trained by a competent mentor.

-And so began the long search for the fairy Queen’s daughter.
-Raymond continued to attract visitors and would ask if anyone knew anything about the missing one.
+That was how it began – Raymond’s long and frustrating search for the Fairy Queen’s daughter.
+He continued to attract visitors and would ask if any of them knew anything about the missing one.
 Every now and then, a girl would come forward and declare that she was the mysterious fairy.
-But with his deep knowledge of fairies, Raymond was able to verify that such claimants were only human and not of the high and wonderous fairy species.
+But with his deep knowledge of fairies, Raymond was able to tell that such claimants were only human and not of the high and wondrous fairy species.
 Besides this, it seemed that no one bore the full name that was given to the higher world princess.
-One ambitious girl, eager for attention, tried to get her brother to buy her a fake passport and birth cert since he used the dark net from time to time.
-She wanted the documents to say that she was Stephanie Goldmaracynthia Bell from Berkshire.
-When he refused, she took to the internet, claiming that she was the missing fairy spoken about by the Wizard of Guildhall.
-She did her best to build a following and posted videos of herself wearing a long wig, beautiful dresses and doing magic tricks.
-But she failed miserably because no one really believed her and she was quite soon discovered to be a Jessicka Maria Cooper.

-Besides this fraud, no means had availed to find someone with that strange middle name, ‘Goldmaracynthia.’
-Raymond was aware that it might only be a matter of time before fans of his would name a child of theirs after various fairies he had spoken about, including the missing one.
-But the timing wouldn’t be correct.
-If still living somewhere on Earth, the fairy should be in her ninth year at that time.
-Internet searches for the mysterious name carried out by others on his behalf did not yet yield anything significant except for the Jessicka Cooper hoax and a few Quora questions and Reddit discussions.
 The mainstream media decided that Raymond would make a good story and mentioned him now and then but he never agreed to be interviewed, since, like his ethereal friends, he kept himself away from technology as much as possible.
-News channels didn’t want to make a fool of him because he was widely loved, so they refrained from saying that he was searching for a fairy princess which would simply spell ridicule because society rejected the notion of fairies being real.
-But they said that his reputation was impressive and that he spoke of simplistic living and told engaging fairy tales.
-Guildhall Library invested in advertisements run by the media to make more money out of the wizard of England.
-However, when he started leaving notices about the missing fairy, it was reported in the papers, television and radio much to the amusement of the people.
+News channels initially thought it wise not to make a fool of him because he was very widely loved, so they refrained from saying that he was searching for a fairy princess which would simply spell ridicule because society rejected the notion of fairies being real.
+But they said that his reputation was impressive and that he spoke of simplistic living and told engaging fairy-tales.
+Guildhall Library invested in advertisements run by the media to make more money out of the Wizard of England.
+However, when he started leaving notices about the missing fairy, it was reported in the papers, television and radio, much to the amusement of the people.

 Every now and then the fairies would contact him but sadly, it was always the same news: nothing yet to report.